Killing of Terence Crutcher: Reactions

 The United States Department of Justice opened a civil rights probe into the shooting.
-However, the Department of Justice later determined that no civil rights charge would be filed against any individual involved.
+However, it later determined that no civil rights charge would be filed against any individual involved.
 Crutcher's twin sister said that federal Department of Justice officials told her (in her words): "because of the way the laws are written that it was almost next to impossible to prove beyond a reasonable doubt in these cases of police misconduct and use of force."

 Dozens of protestors gathered on September 19 by the courthouse.
 Ahead of the release of the video and audio recordings, the Tulsa chapter of Black Lives Matter held a protest outside the courthouse.

 Crutcher's family, protestors, and the American Civil Liberties Union of Oklahoma called for Shelby to be charged with his death.

-Autopsy results
+Popular culture

-Autopsy results released by the Oklahoma State Medical Examiner indicated that Terence Crutcher had "acute phencyclidine (PCP) intoxication" at the time of the shooting.
-The report stated that Crutcher had 96 nanograms per milliliter of PCP in his blood at the time of death.
-The report also indicated that tenocyclidine (TCP), a psychostimulant and hallucinogen which is more potent than PCP, was present.
+Terence Crutcher was included in a list of Black Americans killed in police interactions at the conclusion of 2020 short film Two Distant Strangers, in which a Black American is repeatedly killed by a police officer whilst stuck in a time loop.